joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README.md

 - Be able to compare and contrast a linked list to an array
 - Be able to build a simple linked list using JavaScript
 - Be able to describe one real world example of a linked list
+- Be able to build some basic general methods for linked lists like insertion, deletion, counting the size, and getting the value of a particular node

 ## Linked List